extremeLworld/CIS25_Fall2026/README.md

-Module 9 README
+Week 13 README

-This program has you entering in names for items and their quantities, then storing them in an array (inventory).
-There's a menu that has options for choosing whether to display all the inventory entries or searching for one.
-If you want to search for an entry, it should be able to return it if you type in a bit of the string (it's case sensitive though.)
+This program utilizes overrides and class inheritance.
+Essentially, all the classes inherit off of User and use its accessLevel() function.
+Each class defines the function differently, so it overrides the original one.
+You can see the result of it when you run the program.